 And so we do things fast and perhaps achieve as much as we can because of pride.
 It’s a “face thing” in Asian cultures to do this, do that, been there, done that.

 Perhaps some of us Asians are fast workers because we want something to do and want to keep occupied.
 Maybe in the past we lived the rough moving-around-pinching-every-penny Asian life to make ends meet, didn’t have the chance to put our skills to use and so are eager to seize the next opportunity to be productive and better ourselves today.
-When I finally found a job in the Australian Caucasian-dominated workforce after a dull year of unemployment straight out of university, all I wanted to do was throw myself into work and get everything on the job done ASAP.

 Then again, maybe the reason some Asians work fast boils down to our hard work ethic – we know the value of working for what we want and it’s something we picked up as a kid.

 Sometimes work demands we work fast.
 If the paperwork doesn’t get put away as it comes in at my work, it piles up.
 Maybe Mandy is the sort who likes to get it out of the way, though we don’t have an exact deadline for this task.
-Once she said to me, “Do you want to start processing?
+Once she said to me, “Do you want to start now?
 Because you’re fast.”
 The faster we work, the faster we get work of the way and don’t forget to do it.

 And going slow is something I’ve come to like.
 The slower we go, the more we see what’s happening around us.
 The more we live in the moment.
 When we’re doing things fast, chances are we get tired easily.
 Feel stressed more.